Infrared Heating Running Costs & Sizing Guide UK

 - 0.9 × 26 = 23.4p per hour at maximum draw

 Then multiply that by the number of hours you expect the heater to be actively drawing power each day.
+For monthly planning, multiply again by the number of days the heater is likely to be used in a typical month.

 Typical Domestic Running Cost Thinking